In this article, we’ll take a closer look at the different goals that drive success for your business.

-Results driven organizations need both KPIs and OKRs.
+Results-driven organizations need both KPIs and OKRs.
 If you were only watching KPIs, you’d have no clue how you were advancing towards your destination.
-Were you only watching OKRs, you wouldn’t see that you’re running out gas.
+Were you only watching OKRs, you wouldn’t see that you’re running out of gas.

 Using an OKR to improve a KPI

 OKRs are mostly used to help the organization advance towards its Mission & Vision.
 However, an OKR can also be used to improve a KPI.
 The best way to illustrate how this works is through an example.

 Let’s say that critical business as usual for your Support team is to answer incoming support tickets as soon as possible.
 You agree with Support that, on average, tickets should be answered within 30 minutes.
 You create a KPI in Perdoo that measures the average reply time for incoming support tickets.

 As long as the KPI indicates an average reply time of 30 minutes or less, you know you’re all good.
 But what if the KPI indicates the average reply time currently is 52 minutes?
 You probably want to create an Objective to fix this.